-Shared hosting is a basic, cheap kind of web hosting used by many companies
+Shared hosting is a basic, cheap form of web hosting used by many companies

-Shared hosting is good for publishing websites that don’t receive large amounts of traffic, and can be a cost-effective way to get your website online.
+Shared hosting is good for publishing business websites or blogs that don’t receive large amounts of traffic, and can be a cost-effective way to get your website online.

 This article explains what shared hosting is, to help you understand whether it’s right for your business.